 Once treatment begins, you’ll need to know what to expect and what to look for.
 Not all of these questions may apply, but getting answers to the ones that do may be helpful.

 - How will we know if the treatment is working?

 - Is there anything we can do to help manage side effects?

 - What symptoms or side effects should we tell you about right away?

 - How can we reach you or someone on your team on nights, weekends, or holidays?

 - Who can we talk to if we have questions about costs, insurance coverage, or social support?

 - What are the chances that the cancer will come back after treatment?
 What would we do if this happens?

 - What type of follow-up will my child need after treatment?

-- Is there a support group for families who are coping with neuroblastoma or childhood cancer?
+- Do you know of any local or online support groups where we can talk to other families who are coping with neuroblastoma or childhood cancer?